Higher Order Rigidity and Energy: Pinning and flexes

-\begin{proof}[Proof of Proposition \ref{prop: jk-flex change pinning}] Let $\p$ be a configuration with affine span of dimension $\ell$.
-Let $(G,\p)$ an unpinned framework with a $(j,k)$ flex $\p(t)$; i.e., $\p(t)$ is $(j-1)$-trivial, $\p(t)$ is not $j$-trivial, and $\m(\p(t))$ is $k$-vanishing.
-By Lemma \ref{lem:isoTraj}, there is an analytic trajectory of isometries $T(t)$ such that $\q(t) := T(t)\p(t)$ is an analytic $\ell$-pinned trajectory.
+\begin{proof}[Proof of Proposition \ref{prop:jkpin}] Let $(G,\p)$ a lead-spanning, unpinned framework with a $(j,k)$ flex $\p(t)$; i.e., $\p(t)$ is $(j-1)$-trivial, $\p(t)$ is not $j$-trivial, and $\m(\p(t))$ is $k$-vanishing.
+By Lemma \ref{lem:isoTraj}, there is an analytic trajectory of isometries $T(t)$ such that $\q(t) := T(t)\p(t)$ is an analytic pinned trajectory.
 From Lemma \ref{lem:ktrivTran2} (applied to $T(t)$), we conclude that $\q(t)$ is $(j-1)$-trivial.
 Applying Lemma \ref{lem:ktrivTran2} to $T^{-1}(t)$ (which is also analytic), we get that $\q(t)$ is not $j$-trivial.
-By Lemma \ref{lem:trivPinZerohigher}, because $\q(t)$ is $(j-1)$-trivial and $\q(t)$ is $\ell$ pinned, it is $(j-1)$-vanishing.
-Because $\q(t)$ is not $j$-trivial, it is not $j$-vanishing.
+By Lemma \ref{lem:trivPinZerohigher}, because $\q(0)$ is lead spanning, $\q(t)$ is $(j-1)$-trivial and $\q(t)$ is pinned, $\q(t)$ is $(j-1)$-vanishing.
+Clearly,because $\q(t)$ is not $j$-trivial, it is not $j$-vanishing.
 Thus it is $j$-active.
 Because $\m(\p(t)) = \m(T\p(t)) = \m(\q(t))$, the derivatives are the same at all orders, so we get that $\m(\q(t))$ is $k$-vanishing.
 In summary, $\q(t)$ is a pinned $(j,k)$ flex.

-For the other direction, let $\p$ be a pinned configuration with an $\ell$ dimensional affine span.
-Let $\p(t)$ be an $\ell$-pinned $(j,k)$ flex.
-Let $(G,\q)$ be a framework that is congruent to $\p$.
-There is an isometry $T$ so that $\q = T\p$.
-We define $\q(t) := T\p(t)$.
-This is an analytic trajectory starting at $\q$.
-We will show that $\q(t)$ is an unpinned $(j,k)$ flex.
-As before, since $\m$ is invariant to isometries, $\m(\q(t))$ is $k$-vanishing because $\m(\p(t))$ is.
-Because $T$ is affine and $\p(t)$ is $(j-1)$-vanishing, $\q(t)$ is also $(j-1)$-vanishing, which, in particular implies it is $(j-1)$-trivial.
-By Lemma \ref{lem:transfer}, if $\q(t)$ was $j$-trivial, then $\p(t)$ would also be $j$-trivial and then, by Lemma \ref{lem:trivPinZerohigher} $j$-vanishing.
-Since $\p(t)$ is not $j$-vanishing, we reach a contradiction and thus conclude that $\q(t)$ is not $j$-trivial. \end{proof}
+For the other direction, let $\q$ be a lead-spanning, pinned configuration.
+Let $\q(t)$ be a pinned $(j,k)$ flex.
+Let $(G,\p)$ be a framework that is congruent to $\q$.
+There is an isometry $T$ so that $\p = T\q$.
+We define $\p(t) := T\q(t)$.
+This is an analytic trajectory starting at $\p$.
+We will show that $\p(t)$ is an unpinned $(j,k)$ flex.
+As before, since $\m$ is invariant to isometries, $\m(\p(t))$ is $k$-vanishing because $\m(\q(t))$ is.
+Because $T$ is affine and $\q(t)$ is $(j-1)$-vanishing, $\p(t)$ is also $(j-1)$-vanishing, which, in particular implies it is $(j-1)$-trivial.
+By Lemma \ref{lem:transfer}, if $\p(t)$ was $j$-trivial, then $\q(t)$ would also be $j$-trivial and then, by Lemma \ref{lem:trivPinZerohigher} $j$-vanishing.
+Since $\q(t)$ is not $j$-vanishing, we reach a contradiction and thus conclude that $\p(t)$ is not $j$-trivial.